tdebaets/common/Delphi/Building.md

 - The Delphi IDE doesn't work well if it's being run without administrator rights.
 So if you have User Account Control (UAC) turned on, it's recommended to always run Delphi as administrator.
 The easiest way to do so, is to mark the IDE's executable as requiring administrator rights.
 In Windows Explorer, head to Delphi's installation directory.
 In the `Bin` subdirectory, right-click `delphi32.exe` and select `Properties`.
 Go to the `Compatibility` tab and tick `Run this program as an administrator`.
 Now Windows will show an UAC prompt each time you launch the Delphi IDE.

 - Most of my Delphi projects support the `Debug` conditional compilation define.
 Compiling with this define includes additional debugging code in the build, which are usually extra calls to the `OutputDebugString` API function.
 When the project is run under the Delphi debugger, you can capture the debug output using the `Send OutputDebugString To GExperts` feature of GExperts.
 Outside of Delphi, you can use the [DebugView](https://technet.microsoft.com/en-us/sysinternals/debugview.aspx) tool.

+    > **Note:** the `Send OutputDebugString To GExperts` feature doesn't work with the official version of GExperts for Delphi 4.
+To be able to use it, you'll need the [GExperts-unofficial](https://github.com/tdebaets/gexperts-unofficial) fork.